meTokens/meTokens-core/slither-output.md

 	- ^0.8.0 (contracts/vaults/Vault.sol#2)
 Reference: https://github.com/crytic/slither/wiki/Detector-Documentation#different-pragma-directives-are-used

-ABDKMathQuad.abs(bytes16) (contracts/utils/ABDKMathQuad.sol#985-989) is never used and should be removed ABDKMathQuad.eq(bytes16,bytes16) (contracts/utils/ABDKMathQuad.sol#550-558) is never used and should be removed ABDKMathQuad.from128x128(int256) (contracts/utils/ABDKMathQuad.sol#170-189) is never used and should be removed ABDKMathQuad.from64x64(int128) (contracts/utils/ABDKMathQuad.sol#236-255) is never used and should be removed ABDKMathQuad.fromDouble(bytes8) (contracts/utils/ABDKMathQuad.sol#373-400) is never used and should be removed ABDKMathQuad.fromInt(int256) (contracts/utils/ABDKMathQuad.sol#50-69) is never used and should be removed ABDKMathQuad.fromOctuple(bytes32) (contracts/utils/ABDKMathQuad.sol#295-330) is never used and should be removed ABDKMathQuad.isInfinity(bytes16) (contracts/utils/ABDKMathQuad.sol#475-481) is never used and should be removed ABDKMathQuad.isNaN(bytes16) (contracts/utils/ABDKMathQuad.sol#460-466) is never used and should be removed ABDKMathQuad.neg(bytes16) (contracts/utils/ABDKMathQuad.sol#973-977) is never used and should be removed ABDKMathQuad.sign(bytes16) (contracts/utils/ABDKMathQuad.sol#490-501) is never used and should be removed ABDKMathQuad.to128x128(bytes16) (contracts/utils/ABDKMathQuad.sol#198-227) is never used and should be removed ABDKMathQuad.to64x64(bytes16) (contracts/utils/ABDKMathQuad.sol#264-287) is never used and should be removed ABDKMathQuad.toDouble(bytes16) (contracts/utils/ABDKMathQuad.sol#408-452) is never used and should be removed ABDKMathQuad.toInt(bytes16) (contracts/utils/ABDKMathQuad.sol#78-107) is never used and should be removed ABDKMathQuad.toOctuple(bytes16) (contracts/utils/ABDKMathQuad.sol#338-365) is never used and should be removed LibHub.count() (contracts/libs/LibHub.sol#74-77) is never used and should be removed LibMeta.domainSeparator(string,string) (contracts/libs/LibMeta.sol#12-26) is never used and should be removed LibMeta.getChainID() (contracts/libs/LibMeta.sol#28-32) is never used and should be removed
+LibHub.count() (contracts/libs/LibHub.sol#74-77) is never used and should be removed LibMeta.domainSeparator(string,string) (contracts/libs/LibMeta.sol#12-26) is never used and should be removed LibMeta.getChainID() (contracts/libs/LibMeta.sol#28-32) is never used and should be removed